SAP/jenkins-library/documentation/docs/pipelines/abapEnvironment/configuration.md

 Note that you can use the `repositories.yml` file with the `repositories` parameter consistently for all strategies.

-The values for `cfApiEndpoint`,`cfOrg` and `cfSpace` can be found in the respective overview pages in the SAP BTP Cockpit.
-The Cloud Foundry credentials, saved in the Jenkins credentials store with the ID `cfCredentialsId`, must refer to a user with the required authorizations ("Space Developer") for the Cloud Foundry Organization and Space.
+The values for `cfApiEndpoint`,`cfOrg` and `cfSpace` can be found in the respective overview pages in the SAP BTP cockpit.
+The Cloud Foundry credentials, saved in the Jenkins credentials store with the ID `cfCredentialsId`, must refer to a user with the required authorizations ("Space Developer") for the Cloud Foundry organization and space.

 ## 7. Create a Jenkins Pipeline